spinnaker/dcd-spec/README.md

 * `id`: The unique identifier of the template.
 * `source`: An optional field for defining the parent template to inherit from.
   If no value is assigned, the template is considered a root template.
+* `metadata`: A map of additional metadata used for rendering templates in the UI.
+While not strictly necessary, it can be helpful for discovery.
 * `variables`: An explicit list of variables used by the template.
-These variables are scoped to the template itself, and will not cascade to child templates.
-If a child template requires the same variable, it will need to be defined again in that template.
+Variables are flatted together when multiple templates are inherited.
 * `configuration`: A map of pipeline configurations.
 This is a 1-to-1 mapping of the pipeline configuration you'd see in the UI.
 * `stages`: A list of stages in the pipeline.